venfah/fungible/README_Snake_Ladder_game.md

 python snake_ladder.py it will run the game.

-if you want computer to play line:5 auto_mode = True if you want to play manually then: line:5 auto_mode = False
+if you want computer to play line:6 auto_mode = True if you want to play manually then: line:6 auto_mode = False (by default auto_mode is enabled)

-By default i sent no_users = 2. you can set more if needed. (tested for 4 users)
+By default i set No_Users = 2. you can set more if needed. (tested for 4 users)

 At any point of time you got bored, press ctrl+c